Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 #### Call Graph API On Behalf Of User

 The logic to call **Microsoft Graph** on behalf of a user is inside the method `CallGraphAPIOnBehalfOfUser`.
-In this sample, we are getting the user's first name and last name and adding them in the `Todo's` title.
+In this sample, we are getting the user's first name and last name and adding them in the todo's title.

 The one thing that you will notice is that we are using a different type of token cache provider in the Web API, which caches tokens in a SQL Server database.
 The implementation of this caching mechanism is incapsulated in the `MSALPerUserSqlTokenCacheProvider` class.